 Finally, I chose Pondicherry as the destination due to my inclination towards the French – Their culture, music, food amused me.
 All this was enough to choose the French Colony as my travel goal.

 After a lot of research.
-I came to know that there was no flight to Pondicherry from New Delhi.
+I came to know that there was no direct flight to Pondicherry from New Delhi.
 One has to fly down to Chennai and then take a Taxi or a Bus to Pondy.

 Few tips for the fellow travelers: